HUNGERBALL players are their own team being goalie, defender, midfielder and striker at once!

-HUNGERBALL games adaptations allow us to entertain groups of varying sizes and configurations, small or large, young or mature, skilled or unskilled.
+HUNGERBALL games adaptations were developed for engaging groups of varying sizes and configurations, small or large, young or mature, skilled or unskilled.
+Fast in-and-out rotations and tournaments are hugely popular for social play.

 Singles – 1v1 x 6 (Hunger Games meets Soccer)